simoncourtin/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I'am a PhD student in computer Graphics
+bio: PhD student in computer graphics Universtiy of Poitiers, XLIM CNRS

 interests:
 - Computer graphics